 The Groups: Who Plays Whom?

-The 20 teams are split into four competitive groups, each containing five teams.
+The 20 teams of the T20 World Cup 2026 are split into four competitive groups, each containing five teams.
 Only the top two from each group progress into the intense Super Eight stage.

 Group A